Hiepresearchgroup/CHKD-YOLO/README.md

 # YOLO-MCHKD: A Lightweight Crack Detection Model with Cross-head Knowledge Distillation

-This repository contains the source code for the paper
+This repository contains the source code for the paper.
+The complete implementation will be made publicly available upon acceptance.

+## Overview
 # Installation

 Clone repo and create conda environment (recommended).